 Highlights along the canal include the vibrant Coventry Canal Basin with its shops, businesses and art gallery.
 You'll also pass the splendid Hartshill Country Park which has miles of footpaths and wonderful views over the Anker Valley.
 There's also some wonderful countryside to enjoy and a series of artworks by local artists on the Arts Trail from the Basin to Hawkesbury Junction.
 At the end of the route at Fradley Junction there is a nature reserve with excellent bird watching opportunities.
 View Full Details>>

 |Coventry Way||40 miles (64 km)||This walk circles the countryside around Coventry taking you through some fine Warwickshire countryside and a series of interesting villages.|

-The walk starts at Meriden and heads towards Kenilworth with its impressive castle - described by architectural historian Anthony Emery as the 'finest surviving example of a semi-royal palace of the later middle ages, significant for its scale, form and quality of workmanship'.
-You then head towards Stoneleigh and the fascinating Grade I listed Stoneleigh Abbey.
+The walk starts in the village of Meriden at the geographical centre of England.
+You then head towards Kenilworth with its impressive castle - described by architectural historian Anthony Emery as the 'finest surviving example of a semi-royal palace of the later middle ages, significant for its scale, form and quality of workmanship'.
+The route continues towards Stoneleigh and the fascinating Grade I listed Stoneleigh Abbey.
 View Full Details>>

 |Crewe and Nantwich Circular Walk||28 miles (45 km)||This circular walk takes you through the countryside and villages surrounding Crewe and Nantwich.|

 You start off at Coppenshall just north of Crewe and first head to Weston.
 This section takes you past Sandbach Flashes wetlands (good for bird watching) and also the tudor house at Haslington.